robert-belleman/360Composer/local_setup_instructions.md

 Run these steps on top of the ones above to setup the application on windows:
 - Install docker for windows on https://docs.docker.com/docker-for-windows/install/
-- After installing docker on windows and restarting, it will ask you to complete another step.
+- After installing docker on windows and restarting, it will ask you to complete another step by downloading WSL2.
 Follow the link that docker gives and follow the specified step.
 After this, you will be asked to restart again.
   Do this.
 - install node.js on https://nodejs.org/en/download/
 - install git from https://git-scm.com/download/win
 - Open command prompt and go to the directory of the pcit-vr project.